Software Engineer Performance Reviews Explained

 Due to the outsize influence of management on the review process, managers need to be mindful of potential biases and other issues that may undermine the process.
 Even if the planning stage is executed well and the whole process is designed properly, management may need to eliminate certain unwelcome practices and ensure the integrity of the process.

 - Competencies and expectations need to be taken into account during all stages of the process.
 Reviewing every team member with a broad brush could cause managers or peers to submit overly positive or negative reviews.
 Suppose a peer submits a questionable review because they’re not familiar with a certain engineer’s specific competencies.
 In that case, management needs to intervene and ensure such a review does not skew the overall score.

-- Managers can also decline reviews.
-Suppose a particular manager is disconnected from the work of a small team of engineers.
-In that case, they should not be reviewing the team’s performance directly, as they’re likely to lack the context and knowledge needed for a balanced and detailed review.
+- Managers can also decline or delegate reviews.
+For example, if a particular manager is disconnected from the work of a small team of engineers, they should not be reviewing the team’s performance directly.
+They’re likely to lack the context and knowledge needed for a balanced and detailed review.

-- Reviewers lacking in-depth knowledge of a specific individual or their duties may feel compelled to submit a review of their performance to check a box, thus generating a review that does not have much substance and does not add much value to the review process.
+- Reviewers lacking in-depth knowledge of a specific individual or their duties may feel compelled to submit a performance review to check a box, thus generating a review that does not have much substance and does not add much value to the review process.

 - Biased and one-sided reviews can distort results, too.
-If a manager reviews a team member who was hired against their wishes or a team handling a project wasn’t endorsed by a particular manager, it’s possible that their reviews may not be objective.
-Alternatively, reviewers might “cherry pick” specific performance indicators to make individuals or teams appear better because it would suit their interests.
+If a manager reviews a team member who was hired against their wishes or a team handling a project that wasn’t endorsed by a particular manager, it’s possible that their reviews may not be objective.
+Alternatively, reviewers might “cherry-pick” specific performance indicators to make individuals or teams appear better because it would suit their interests.

-Ideally, managers and executives would be able to conduct reviews with a purely objective mindset but biases exist.
+Ideally, managers and executives would be able to conduct reviews objectively, but biases exist.
 Being aware of them, however, can mitigate their effects.

 Bear in mind that the way a manager reviews a software engineer can offer valuable insights into the manager’s performance and professionalism.